aliacity/saucedemoautomationproject/README.md

         ' npx cypress run '

-  6. Test execution reports can be found in the cypress/results folder copy the path from any of the html files, open in a browser to view the report for that spec file
+  6. Test execution reports can be found in the cypress/results folder Copy the path from any of the html files generated, open in a browser to view the report for that spec file